pmjones/adr/README.md

 ## Commentary

+### Request Omission

+A common critique so far has been that there is no "HTTP request" element present in the pattern.
+An earlier version of this document included a request under the title "Request-Action-Domain-Response".
+However, on further research into MVC and other related architectural pattersn, I noticed that none of them define an input element.
+To stay in line with precedent, this pattern omits the incoming HTTP request.

 ### Front Controller Omission

 This pattern concentrates on the refinement of _Model-View-Controller_, and not on the entirety of web applications.
 Therefore, it intentionally omits some elements commonly found in web applications, particularly anything related to a _Front Controller_.